 • Deconstructed Ratatouille

-WHAT IS BLACK FOREST CAKE
+WHAT IS BLACK FOREST CAKE?

 The Black Forest region of southern Germany is known for its sour morello cherries and kirsch, or kirschwasser, a clear cherry brandy made from them.

-It’s not surprising, then, that desserts made with both the cherries and the kirsch are part of the regional repertoire.
+It’s not surprising, then, that desserts made with both cherries and the kirsch are part of the regional repertoire.

 Black Forest Cherry Torte—torte is the German word for cake and Schwarzwälderkirschtorte is its name in German—is a chocolate layer cake filled with layers of whipped cream and Kirsch-soaked morello cherries.